smartdevicelink/sdl_evolution/proposals/0263-System-Request.md

 - When HMI sends a `SystemRequest` response with `resultData`, it shall choose string transfer.

-Since `fileName` is mandatory in the HMI API for SystemRequest request and OnSystemRequest and it will be ignored when `requestData`/`data` exists, `fileName` can be hard coded to any string.
-This is true for both SDL core and HMI.
+Since `fileName` is mandatory in the HMI API for `SystemRequest` request and `OnSystemRequest` and it will be ignored when `requestData`/`data` exists, `fileName` can be hard coded to any string.
+This is true for both SDL Core and HMI.